Our next Vermont women's retreat is being planned for Summer 2027.

 — Andrea, therapist and retreat co-leader

-What Women Have Said
+What Other Women Have Said

 "It was a better experience for me than a two-month inpatient treatment at a VA hospital." — Retreat participant, U.S. veteran